MSIA/Ko-Matthew-Vaccine-Project/README.md

 ### 1. Set up environment variables

-Configuration files for running web app are located in the `config/` folder.
-`config.py` includes variables to configure local data storage, as well as S3 bucket information\
-flaskconfig.py includes configurations for flask app, including local and RDS MYSQL databases.
+Configuration files for running web app are located in the `config/` folder. flaskconfig.py includes configurations for flask app, including local and RDS MYSQL databases.

 #### 1.1: How to set up environment variables required

 The following environment variables are needed for the application to run in relation to AWS S3 and and RDS services.
+If you would like to run the app completely locally, skip this step.

 For S3 services:
 ```bash